mitliagkas/mitliagkas.github.io/ml-class.md

 This section will give you advice and resources to improve your background before taking the class.

 Ideally, you have already taken university level classes in: probability, linear algebra and programming.
 It is hard to make up for those by yourself.
-Consider taking those classes at your university before IFT6390.
+Consider taking those classes at your university before you register for IFT6390.
 Even if you have taken such classes, you might need to work hard to improve those skills, especially if you took them many years ago, or if you didn't perform well in those classes, or if you learned a different language other than Python.